 4. Governance challenges:

-Transparency is essential, and sometimes, governance decisions involve difficult choices.
+Transparency is essential, and governance decisions sometimes require difficult choices.
 Share stories of how your company has navigated ethical dilemmas and made decisions aligned with your governance principles.
 Discuss the lessons learned from these challenges.

 Case studies: Companies nailing governance communication.